open-ephys/ephys-course/source/Materials/software_requirements.rst

     - You have a 2204A.
     - Version 6.14.36 as of March 2021
     - Do NOT download the automotive version, it will make your oscilloscope look dead and freak your TA out.
+    - Before starting the course, connect your oscilloscope and make sure it works

 2. Download & install the Arduino Software `here <https://www.arduino.cc/en/software>`_